ardhendusgit/AWS-LiftAndShift/README.md

   - Backend servers (MySQL, Memcache, RabbitMQ) are identified using Route 53 private DNS zones.

 * ## Steps
-  - Utilize EC2 instances for hosting Tomcat, Memcache, RabbitMQ, and MySQL services and configure an Elastic Load Balancer for distributing traffic.
+  - Use EC2 instances for hosting Tomcat, Memcache, RabbitMQ, and MySQL services and configure an Elastic Load Balancer for distributing traffic.
   - Implement Auto Scaling using target groups to dynamically adjust the capacity of EC2 instances based on load.
-  - Leverage Amazon S3 for storing software artifacts.
+  - Use Amazon S3 for storing software artifacts.
   - Use Amazon Certificate Manager (ACM) for managing SSL certificates and employ Route 53 for DNS management and configure private DNS zones.
   - Apply security groups to:
     - Restrict HTTPS traffic to the Load Balancer.
     - Allow communication on Port 8080 from the Load Balancer to Tomcat instances.
-    - Secure backend instances running MySQL, Memcache, and RabbitMQ.
+    - Secure backend instances running MySQL, Memcache, and RabbitMQ with proper inbound security group rules.
   - Finally, route user requests through the Load Balancer to Tomcat instances for optimal load distribution.